-Irrational fear is the kind of fear about which Haanel writes.
+Irrational fear is the kind of fear about which Mr. Haanel writes.
 It is the deep-seated, unthinking, non-reflective fear that takes hold of us, that tries to dissuade us from our goals and plans, that paralyzes us.
-In the extreme form they are often referred to as phobias.
+In the extreme form, this form can often be referred to as a phobia.
 In the forms in which we are most familiar, they manifest as nagging, unconscious doubts that keep us in a place of inaction.

-These are the fears that Haanel implores us to “destroy.”
+These are the fears that Mr. Haanel implores us to “destroy.”

-As we used to say when I was in Toastmasters before giving a speech, the goal isn’t to get rid of the butterflies in one’s stomach, it is to make them fly in formation!
+As we say in Toastmasters before giving a speech, the goal isn’t to get rid of the butterflies in one’s stomach, it is to make them fly in formation!

-There is a very good reason why I make this important differentiation regarding fear.
-I have found with myself and with my Master Key Mentoring clients that far too often, we use not only the fear, but the quest to eliminate all fear as a crutch, which stalls us from taking the action necessary to attain our goals.
-They want to wait until they are comfortable before they begin taking action, not knowing that chances are very likely that they will only feel comfortable once they get into play.
+I make this important differentiation regarding fear because far too often we use not only fear, but the quest to eliminate all fear, as a crutch that stalls us from taking the action necessary to attain our goals.
+Too often, a person wants to wait until he is comfortable before he begins taking action, not knowing that chances are very likely that he will only feel comfortable once he gets into play.

 Stop questing for “perfection.”
-It’s not there.
-As you do, as you face your fears, as you plow through them, then and only then will you conquer them.
+If it’s not there, then worry not because it will come as you do — as you face your fears, as you plow through them.
+Then and only then will you conquer them.